top of page

 The real revelation came after I got them home to prepare dinner.
 I was astounded!
 My knives

-sharpened knives while I was checking out the sharpeners on duty give me a little bit of
+hadn't cut this well brand new.
+Immediately I was hooked.
+Lucky for my knives, the sharpeners on duty give me a little bit of education.

 First, no more dishwasher.
-It was easy yes, but the motion of the dishwasher was sure to ding
+It's easier than washing them by hand but the motion of the dishwasher was sure to clank my knives around and lose that beautiful edge.

-Second, I got a set of edge guards so my knives weren't sitting loose in the drawer, potentially
+Second, I got a set of edge guards so my knives weren't sitting loose in the drawer, clattering together, dulling the edge I had just bought.

 Most importantly- that pull through sharpener?
 Straight into the trash!